All Episodes

 That's an argument worth having.

-But an argument not worth having is people making nearly six figures, literally taking money off middle class plates to pay for health insurance, they just don't want to pay for themselves.
+But an argument not worth having is people making nearly six figures, literally taking money off middle-class plates to pay for health insurance.

 States are going bankrupt.

-But I cannot understand why some of your coworkers up there on the hill don't understand how easy of an argument this is to make.
+I know you totally get this, but I cannot understand why some of your coworkers up there on the Hill don't understand how easy of an argument this is to make.

-We're giving we're paying for rich people's Medicaid.
+We're paying for rich people's Medicaid.

 This is crazy.

-Well, we we can't continue to do that.
+Well, we can't continue to do that.

-And and you're right.
+And you're right.

-I mean, when when we really look at this, this is all about making sure that we have a legitimate safety net for those that perhaps have fallen on hard times.
+I mean, when we really look at this, this is all about making sure that we have a legitimate safety net for those that perhaps have fallen on hard times.

 But the other part that we have to do, Dan, is we have to put the value back in work.